CMPSC310-AlleghenyCollege-Fall2021/lab03/README.md

 In addition to meeting all of the main requirements outlined in the assignment sheet, your submission must pass the following checks mainly related to writing and the number of commits that [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically assesses.
 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks pass correctly, the tool will produce the output similar to the one below.

 ```
+✔  The file analyzer.py exists in the src directory
+✔  The file report.md exists in the writing directory
+✔  The report.md in writing has at least 500 word(s) in total
+✔  The report.md in writing has exactly 11 of the 'heading' tag
+✔  The repository has at least 30 commit(s)
+✔  The analyzer.py in src has exactly 0 of the 'TODO' fragment
+✔  The report.md in writing has at least 2 of the 'code_block' tag
 ✔  The report.md in writing has at least 1 of the 'list' tag
-✔  The report.md in writing has exactly 0 of the 'Add Your Names Here' fragment
-✔  The report.md in writing has at least 250 word(s) in total
-✔  The report.md in writing has exactly 7 of the 'heading' tag
-✔  The file report.md exists in the writing directory
 ✔  The report.md in writing has exactly 0 of the 'TODO' fragment
+✔  The generator.py in src has exactly 0 of the 'Your Name' fragment
+✔  The analyzer.py in src has exactly 0 of the 'Your Names' fragment
-✔  The repository has at least 25 commit(s)
+✔  The generator.py in src has exactly 0 of the 'TODO' fragment
+✔  The report.md in writing has exactly 0 of the 'Add Your Name' fragment
+✔  The file generator.py exists in the src directory
 ```

 ## Receiving Assistance